 |Progress Towards Outcome

-A request for Expression of Interest (EOI) was published and 25 EOIs were received.
+A request for Expression of Interest (EOI) was published and 25 EOIs were received on 10 June 2014.
 MPW is currently evaluating the EOIs for the submission of shortlist and draft RFP for ADB's approval.
 The bidding documents for civil works contract were reviewed and approved by ADB and sent to MPW PMO in June 2014.
 ADB advised MPW PMO to issue the bidding documents as soon as possible given the delays that has been experienced on the Tranche 2 civil works bids.
 The recruitment of two pre-feasibility studies consultants have not been started yet.
-General procurement notice at ADBBO was advertised in March 2014.

 |Description of Project Outputs